Jack-Q/blog/source/_posts/2017-03-26-setup-latex-environment.md

 package of plugins via Package Control is supported.

-To preview the generated pdf document from the source of document, the recommended viewer in Linux is `evince`, which can be synchornized with the current position of editing cursor.
+To preview the generated pdf document from the source of document, the recommended viewer in Linux is `evince`, which can be synchronized with the current position of editing cursor.

-To improve the compatibility of compling, a common practice is add magic comments at the begining of document to specifying some requirement of this document.
+To improve the compatibility of compiling, a common practice is add magic comments at the beginning of document to specifying some requirement of this document.
 The following codes provide some hints to the compiling environment about the engine to use and the options for the compiling engine.
 These magic comments should be placed at the initial of a document.